uwcartlab/webmapping/Chapter06/readme.md

 Chapter 6: The Internal Logic of Leaflet
 =======================================

-Your Leaflet lab should be coming along nicely after the Chapter 5 overview of interactions.
+Your Leaflet map should be coming along nicely after the Chapter 5 overview of interactions.
 In Chapter 6, we dive deeper into Leaflet's inner workings to introduce you to some advanced web programming concepts.
-Chapter 6 includes three lessons and culminates in the completion of your Leaflet lab.
+Chapter 6 includes three lessons and culminates in the completion of your Leaflet map.

 *   In Lesson 1, we contrast procedural versus object-oriented coding with JavaScript by refactoring some existing, suboptimal code from Chapter 4-5.
 *   In Lesson 2, we refresh our introduction of Leaflet to look at it as a library of classes and use several of these classes to implement UI controls and a temporal legend.
-*   In Lesson 3, we introduce scalable vector graphics (SVGs)—a graphics format we rely on with D3 in _unit-3—_and use SVG to build an attribute legend for our Leaflet Lab example.
+*   In Lesson 3, we introduce scamaple vector graphics (SVGs)—a graphics format we rely on with D3 in _unit-3_and use SVG to build an attribute legend for our Leaflet map example.

 After this chapter, you should be able to: